SPATZ - STÖGER Pick&Place screwdriving robot with automatic tool change and feed unit for fasteners

 The system consists of the following components:

 - Screwdriving unit with drive and tool holder with quick release.
 The Desoutter drives ERSX and ECSF/ERSF are used as standard.
 Other drives can also be used on request.
 The standard robot is a UR3e / UR5e / UR10e / UR16e (depending on the application).
 However, the system can also be operated on any other robot.

 - One or more tools with tool station

 - At least one feed unit with internal or external supply unit.
 The number of feed units is determined by the number of different screws.
 Whether the supply unit is internal or external is determined by the system layout.
 For example, if space is limited at the handling location, an external supply unit can be used.

 - Encoder for checking the correct tool removal / parking position

 Learn more about collaborative robots from Universal Robots.

 The tool is automatically locked or unlocked in the tool station.
 After removal, an encoder uses the code on the tool to check whether the correct tool has been removed.
 This prevents the tool from being mistaken.
 If the tools are exchanged, e.g. by manual manipulation, an error message is issued on the operating panel of the robot and the robot stops.
 This also counteracts manual manipulations.

 The modular structure on the one hand and the implementation of various tools and activities on the other hand open up new possibilities for the plant layout.
 The example shows a system with 3 tools: 2 different screwdriving tools and one gripping tool.
 One screw is picked up in an external supply unit, the other screw directly at the feed unit.
 An encoder checks the correct tool removal and return.
-Using the pendant of the robot and the UR-certified software UR-Cap, the movements of the robot can be mapped in the simplest possible way.
+Thanks to the UR robot, the STÖGER SPATZ is very easy to operate.

 Contact our experts now!
 They will be pleased to advise you in selecting a system suitable for your application.